kubernetes/community/contributors/devel/sig-instrumentation/migration-to-structured-logging.md

 ### Current status

 * 1.21 Kubelet was migrated
-* 1.22 We are collecting feedback and making improvements to the migration process.
+* 1.22 Collected feedback and improved the process.
+* 1.23 kube-scheduler and kube-proxy were migrated.

 ## Sending a Structured Logging Migration Pull Request